News

 Impact of Trade and Technology Tensions

-Trade and technology tensions between the U.S. and China have some impact on Pony.ai's business.
-The company is trying to minimize the influence by adhering to all regulations, such as not transferring data between its China and U.S. offices.
-Fortunately, the technology has matured to the point where China and the U.S. can operate independently and pursue different markets.
-The U.S. blocking China’s access to high-end chips has not significantly affected Pony.ai, because the company uses autonomous-grade chips that are already widely used and not subject to sanctions.
-For training, they rely on older generation chips and software optimization to compensate for hardware limitations.
+Trade and technology tensions between the U.S. and China have had some impact on Pony.ai's operations.
+The company adheres to regulations by keeping data separate between its China and U.S. offices.
+Fortunately, the technology has advanced to the point where both countries can operate independently.
+The U.S. sanctions on high-end chips have not significantly affected Pony.ai, as it uses widely available autonomous-grade chips and relies on software optimization for training.

 Collaboration Between China and Silicon Valley